Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Numerical Evaluation

-\textbf{Baselines.} We compare \texttt{DSpodFL} with four baselines that are tailored to decentralized settings: (a) Distributed Gradient Descent (DGD), which is the conventional DFL algorithm, where SGDs and local aggregations occur at every iteration \citep{nedic2009distributed}; (b) the Randomized Gossip (RG) algorithm \cite{koloskova2020unified}, which we can also denote as Sporadic Aggregations (with constant SGDs); (c) Sporadic SGDs (with constant aggregations); and (d) Decentralized Federated Averaging (DFedAvg) \cite{sun2022decentralized}, which is also called Decentralized Local SGD in some papers.
+\textbf{Baselines.} We compare \texttt{DSpodFL} with four baselines that are tailored to decentralized settings: (a) Distributed Gradient Descent (DGD), where SGDs and local aggregations occur at every iteration \citep{nedic2009distributed}; (b) the Randomized Gossip (RG) algorithm \citep{koloskova2020unified}, which is equivalent to Sporadic Aggregations (with constant SGDs); (c) Sporadic SGDs (with constant aggregations); and (d) Decentralized Federated Averaging (DFedAvg) \citep{sun2022decentralized}.
 Note that all these baselines can be viewed as special cases of \texttt{DSpodFL} as elaborated in Fig.~\ref{fig:sys_diag}.